OWASP/www-chapter-mumbai/index.md

 ## Welcome
 Welcome to the OWASP Mumbai Chapter home page!

-The Mumbai Chapter has been active & rebooted in August 2019 \We organise local events throughout the year.
+The Mumbai Chapter has been active & rebooted in August 2019.
+We organise local events throughout the year, the talks are hosted once a month on the fourth Saturday/
 Your chapter leaders are [Yash Roongta](https://twitter.com/acc3ssp0int), and [Anantkumar Joshi](https://twitter.com/w1r3sh65rk)

 ## Our Goals